Marketcloud/marketcloud-android-sdk/README.md

-# Marketcloud Android™ SDK
+# Marketcloud SDK for Android™

-The official repository for Marketcloud Android SDK (beta).
+Marketcloud is a mobile-first e-commerce backend as a service.
+If you wish to use this SDK in order to build your own Android application, you have to subscribe to [Marketcloud's program](http://www.marketcloud.it) (actually in beta).

 ## Note: HTTPS connection is not available! ##